WorldfavorOrg/recruitment-test-backend/README.md

 You need to create the project structure and architecture necessary to achieve this.
 To us, implementation design is as important as solving the assignment.

 ### Database
-You need to create a database with a Users table with the following columns:
+You need to create a local database with a Users table with the following columns:
 - EmployeeCode (string)
 - Name (string)
 - Department (string)